groboclown/petronia/The_Great_V3.md

         * Can only listen to public events declared by dependent API extensions.
         * Can only trigger public events declared by dependent API extensions.
         * Cannot register any event.
+    * All these things require integrating security validations into the EventBus, with custom EventBus instances for each extension.
 * timer helper should include an implementation that uses the time event.
 * Create theme extension API that is a layer on top of the platform.
 It provides better components that are themed.
 With this, make sure the platform stuff isn't themed and is as low-level as possible.
 * create the "validation" extension.
 It defines state, and allows changes to the state which is hooked up to a listener that will change the global validation state.